 UF Law high in new U.S. graduate school rankings

-The University of Florida Levin College of Law’s Graduate Tax Program continues to rank first among public law schools and second overall, its Environmental and Land Use Law Program rose four places to fifth among publics and ninth overall, and its Alternative Dispute Resolution Program rose three places to seventh among publics and 16th overall in U.S. News & World Report rankings.
-UF Law is in the top 20 (10 percent) in three of the nine specialty program rankings.
+The University of Florida Levin College of Law’s Tax Program continues to rank first among public law schools and second overall, its Environmental and Land Use Law Program rose four places to fifth among publics/ninth overall, and its Dispute Resolution Program rose three places to seventh among publics/16th overall in U.S. News & World Report rankings released today.
+UF’s law school is in the top 20 (10 percent) in three of the nine specialty program rankings.

 The publication’s annual rankings of the nation’s graduate schools place UF’s law school 25th among public schools and 48th out of 200 accredited law schools nationwide.

 “While we are pleased to remain ranked in the top quarter of the nation’s law schools, particularly as we deal with continuing budget challenges, we are certain UF Law would have ranked considerably higher if U.S. News had not changed how it ranks schools,” said UF Law Dean Robert Jerry.
 “The method for ranking shifted last year to counting graduates who immediately enroll in post-J.D. programs like LL.M. programs as unemployed.
 This hurts us more than most other institutions due to the much larger number of UF Law students — 10.7 percent in this class — who continue their study in a graduate program such as our highly regarded tax LL.M.”